mjabali/Authy-API-Samples/README.md

    If you are using Windows, execute the api.env.bat file on a command prompt session to make sure all variables are loaded into your environment.
 Make sure you have [cURL](https://curl.haxx.se/download.html) installed before you run any of the sample scripts on Windows.

-1. Install [underscore-cli](https://www.npmjs.com/package/underscore-cli) for simple pretty print of the JSON API response
+1. Install [underscore-cli](https://www.npmjs.com/package/underscore-cli) for simple pretty print of the JSON API response.
+Follow the link [here](https://github.com/ddopson/underscore-cli#installing-underscore-cli) for detailed installation instructions.
+API responses are piped into underscore-cli for pretty print of the JSON payload.

 ### Run the sample scripts